ravisuhag/tooling/README.md

 Workflows matter.
 A designer–developer workflow is the set of steps used to achieve a goal and refers to the way designers and developers work.
 The tools used to achieve these goals play a vital role in the workflow.
 For a developer, these tools are suites such as Atom, Grunt, SASS or ROR.
 For a designer, these tools include art programs such as Adobe Photoshop, Sketch.
 Your workflow is about the tools you use and your experience while using them.

 ## Roadmap
-- To have a package system similar to NPM or Bower.
+- To have a package system like NPM, Bower and other package managers
 - Setting up platform to pick up tools out of community curated tooling list and create your own workflows.
 - Setting up cli to answer questions like ```fetch workflow -u paulirish frontend-workflow```